- The Royal Family’s household energy emissions fell by 22% from 2018 – 2019

 - In the immediate royal family, King Charles has the biggest carbon footprint

 Over the past few years, we’ve all become a lot more carbon-conscious.
-In fact, our National Home Energy Survey found that 60% of people want to go greener in light of the recent energy crisis.
+In fact, our National Home Energy Survey report 2024 found that a majority of people are aware of low carbon technology and don’t think the government is doing enough to fight climate change.

 This mounting awareness of our impact on the planet is leading people to wonder what we can do to reduce our carbon footprints – and celebrities, politicians, and even Royal Family members are finding themselves facing particular scrutiny.